PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Language independent - microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.

 Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however in our experience it is a powerful approach when applied correctly.
 In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
-We will also look at a powerful approach to microservice construction, that of pattern matching.
-We will use the Mu library to do this.
 We will also look at how to set up a clean local development environment using the Fuge toolkit and then look at how to build services that communicate over protocols other than simple HTTP.
 Finally we will build in a simple service discovery mechanism to allow us to consume our services without hard coding.

 Before diving into code, however, we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.
 Figure 7.1 below depicts a typical microservice system.